laelhalawani/gguf_modeldb/README.md

-# gguf_modeldb a.k.a ModelDB
+# gguf_modeldb

 This package is a quick and optimized solution to manage llama based gguf quantized models, download gguf files, retreive messege formatting, add more models from hf repos and more.
-It's super easy to use and comes prepacked with the best open source models including: dolphin phi-2 2.7b, mistral 7b v0.2, mixtral 8x7b v0.1, solar 10.7b and zephyr 3b with all their available quantizations (from q2_k to q8_0) and with correct assistant, user and system message tags configured.
+It's super easy to use via it's main `ModelDB` smart class and comes prepacked with the best open source models including: dolphin phi-2 2.7b, mistral 7b v0.2, mixtral 8x7b v0.1, solar 10.7b and zephyr 3b with all their available quantizations (from q2_k to q8_0) and with correct assistant, user and system message tags configured.